Cooking & Nutrition Education

 Let’s Get Cooking!

-These community-based partnership opportunities are interactive cooking skills classes led by Tricycles’ Outreach Manager Chef Coco (Sequoia Ross).
+These community-based partnership opportunities are interactive cooking skills classes led by Tricycle staff.
 Each addition of the program features a different healthy food theme!
 Previous editions include: Brunch, Takeout Favorites, and Creative Leftovers.
-Principles of healthy eating habits are taught through delicious, low-calories, and seasonal recipes that are family-friendly and budget saving!
+Principles of healthy eating habits are taught through delicious, low-calorie, and seasonal recipes that are family-friendly and budget saving!

 is a collaborative program developed and offered in partnership with Richmond Public Libraries.
-This child-focused program supports families connection to the joy good food by equipping them with the knowledge to make healthier food choices and in preparing delicious kid-friendly recipes in a fun and free format.
-Held at different public libraries through the year, children and their families join Chef
+This child-focused program supports families’ connections to the joy of good food by equipping them with the knowledge to make healthier food choices and the skills to prepare delicious, kid-friendly recipes in a fun and free format.
+These programs are held at different public libraries throughout the year.

 Real Food, Real Simple

-is a progressive cooking and nutrition education series developed and offered in collaboration with Bon Secours Nutrition Outreach Dieticians, providing cumulative hands-on classes skills to residents of Richmond’s food deserts.
+is a progressive cooking and nutrition education series developed and offered in collaboration with Bon Secours Nutrition Outreach Dieticians.
+The series provides cumulative hands-on classes and skills to residents of Richmond’s food deserts.
 This 8-week series meets once a week in Parsley’s Kitchen at the Bon Secours Sarah Garland Jones Center for Healthy Living in Church Hill.
 Our curriculum provides a solid food skills foundation and progresses as students gain new skills and try new food items.
-This unique program addresses the multiple barriers many experience in accessing and cooking fresh, seasonal from-scratch meals by providing kitchen kits that equip students at-home kitchens and by emphasizing the importance of meal planning & budgeting and its direct connection to healthy weight management.
+This unique program addresses the multiple barriers many experience in accessing and cooking fresh, seasonal, from-scratch meals by providing kitchen kits that equip students’ at-home kitchens and by emphasizing the importance of meal planning and budgeting and the direct connection to healthy weight management.